 The Group recently signed an MOU with NABARD for development interventions.
 What are the different programmes and which are the regions that will benefit from all these interventions?

-Both organisations have identified areas of collaboration at pan India level like soil and water conservation, energy conservation, and skill training, and shall jointly implement projects relevant to geographies for convergence of development and other interventions.
-Initial focus will be in the regions/ States like Tamil Nadu, Andhra Pradesh, Karnataka, Odisha, Assam, Meghalaya, West Bengal, Jharkhand, Uttar Pradesh, etc.
+Both organisations have identified areas of collaboration at pan India levels like soil and water conservation, energy conservation, and skill training, and shall jointly implement projects relevant to geographies for convergence of development and other interventions.
+The initial focus will be in the regions/ States like Tamil Nadu, Andhra Pradesh, Karnataka, Odisha, Assam, Meghalaya, West Bengal, Jharkhand, Uttar Pradesh, etc.

 Cement is a vital part of the social infrastructure development yet it is an undeniable fact that cement industries cause massive environmental and social degradation.
 What are the steps taken by DCBL on the environmental front to combat this impact, as well as other environmental causes undertaken by the company?

 Firstly, DCBL Cement plants are state of the art plants driven through technology.
 So pollution through dust is completely out of the question.
 The very fact that we work on soil, water, energy and skill/livelihood is proof that our CSR is aimed at giving back to society and maintaining the ecosystem.

 Do share with us your commitment to sustainability in India and the global stage.